KSU-CS-Software-Engineering/ScratchText/README.md

 # Scratch Text
-A text version of Scratch 3.0
+A code editor for Scratch 3.0 that converts blocks to text, and texts back to blocks.

 ## Authors
 Andrew Edwards, AJ Snows, Thomas Rolston